Herefordshire is renowned for fruit and hops growing, and cider making.

 It has a double bedroom with ensuite and a twin-room on the second floor with a sloping roof, making it more suitable for families with children over 8 years old.

-The holiday cottage is available to rent for 2-night weekends for £280.
-Stays for 3 or more nights are £130 per night.
+The holiday cottage is available to rent for Friday and Saturday weekends for £320.
+Stays for 3 or more nights are £160 per night.

 The kitchen is fully equipped with oven, hob, microwave, fridge, and a dishwasher.

 Sleeping arrangements are adaptable as 4 singles or a king and 2 singles.
 Please advise when you book.

 Everyone loves the character of the cottage, being located right on the edge of the vineyard.

-Guests are welcome to wander our delighftul gardens, which access a popular right of way to te historic Church of Coddington or Oyster Hill, having magnificent views to the Brecon Beacons.
+Guests are welcome to wander our delightful gardens, which access a popular right of way to te historic Church of Coddington or Oyster Hill, having magnificent views to the Brecon Beacons.

 Our log cabin nestles right on the edge of our vineyard and has its own dedicated drive and parking space ensuring privacy and tranquillity.